 Inflorescence of Peperomia pereskiifolia is infamously known as “rat-tail,” which is about 4-5 inches long with erect appearance, bearing small ice-pop-shaped white flowers in spring and summer.

-However, before its flowering, the inflorescence is hideous, which is not meant for impatient gardeners.
+However, the inflorescence is hideous before flowering, which is not meant for impatient gardeners.

-Even forbearing plant parents must wait for at least 4-6 years for the Peperomia to mature and spawn flowers.
+Even for bearing plants, parents must wait at least 4-6 years for the Peperomia to mature and spawn flowers.

 Toxicity of Peperomia Pereskiifolia